 Based on the GICS structure, the 11 sectors include:

 - Consumer Staples

 - Communication Services

 The WInS simulator for the Wharton Global High School Investment Competition only allows students to buy and sell stocks from the Approved Stock List, so there is no need to worry about accidentally placing trades from outside this list.

 Please note that based on changes in the markets (i.e. a stock is delisted, a company acquired, etc.), this list is subject to change throughout the competition.
-New stocks will not be added to the list.
-This webpage will not be updated once the competition begins on September 26, 2022.
+New stocks and/or ETFs will not be added to the list.
+This webpage will not be updated once the competition begins on September 25, 2023.
 To ensure you have the most up-to-date version of the Approved Stock List, please refer to the list on WInS.

 Teams are also permitted to recommend that their client invest in U.S. Treasury bills, notes, bonds and Treasury Inflation-Protected Securities (TIPS).
-However, teams will not be able to invest in bonds or notes on WInS.
+However, teams will not be able to invest in bills, notes, bonds or TIPS on WInS.
 Teams should indicate in their final reports which bonds and/or notes they recommend for their client’s portfolio.
 Teams are not required to recommend that their client invest in bonds or notes.
 Teams whose final report includes investment recommendations other than cash, stocks from the Approved Stock List, and U.S. Treasury bills, notes, bonds and TIPS will NOT be eligible for the Semifinals or Global Finale.
 STRIPS, U.S. Savings Bonds (EE Bonds, I Bonds, and HH Bonds) and the use of stock-secured debt are NOT permitted as a part of your team’s strategy.